thomasverleye/iaap/5-disability-statistics.md

 Consequences are people with disabilities may be **less qualified** to get a job in comparison to more educated abled people.
 Leading to  **vicious cycle of poverty**.

+## Employment Rate

+### Disabilities (and Workplace Discrimination) are Linked to Unemployment
+People with disabilities as a group tend to be disproportionately represented among unemployed.
+Workplace discrimination and inaccessible work environments often reduce the employment opportunities for people with disabilities.